metaist/metaist.com/content/blog/2023/07/2023-07-26-google-clasp.md

 updated: "2023-07-26T21:23:07Z"
 title: "Google Clasp"
 tags: ["gscript", "clasp"]
+description: "Very useful if you work with Google Apps Script."
 ---

 I've been writing Google Apps Scripts for a while, but only recently discovered that Google has a command-line tool called [`clasp`](https://github.com/google/clasp).